-Asia-Europe Institute, University of Malaya, Kuala Lumpur 50603, Malaysia; rajah@um.edu.my

-Received: 30 July 2019; Accepted: 29 August 2019; Published: 12 September 2019
+Asia-Europe Institute, University of Malaya, Kuala Lumpur 50603, Malaysia; rajah@um.edu.my Received: 30 July 2019; Accepted: 29 August 2019; Published: 12 September 2019

 Abstract: Open innovation has become a popular approach, especially since 2003, as people began purposively managing, evolving and harnessing knowledge flows across organizational boundaries but through increasing connections with systemic knowledge nodes relevant to the innovation process.
 The creation and appropriation of such knowledge has evolved rapidly with digitalization and the proliferation of broadband networks.
 Individuals, firms and organizations now connect and coordinate to support innovations openly across innovation systems.
 This paper proposes an open systems model with institutional underpinnings to not only quicken knowledge flows and expand the networks to a wider range of socioeconomic agents, but also for their inclusive participation in shaping the processes of achieving sustainable development through environmental greening and egalitarian balancing of society.
-In doing so, using examples, the paper focuses on developments since Schumpeter's ground-breaking exposition of innovation networks to connect productively with the critical knowledge nodes in society.
+In doing so, using examples, the paper focuses on developments since Schumpeter's groundbreaking exposition on innovation to explain how individuals, firms, farms and organizations can all participate actively in open innovation networks that connect the critical knowledge nodes.